 Sidney R. Elsden

-Sidney spent his early years in Cambridge and, after attending the Cambridge & County High School for Boys, entered Fitzwilliam House, where he held a Goldsmiths' Company Exhibition, and graduated in 1936 with a double first in the Natural Sciences Tripos.
-Following a year of research in the Cambridge Biochemistry Department under Marjory Stephenson, who kindled his lifelong interest in micro-organisms, he was appointed to a lectureship in the Physiology Department of Edinburgh University.
-In 1941, he gained his PhD from Cambridge University for biochemical work on bacteria and on muscle tissue.
+Sidney spent his early years in Cambridge and, after attending the Cambridge and County School for Boys, entered Fitzwilliam House (now Fitzwilliam College), University of Cambridge, and graduated in 1936 with a double first in the Natural Sciences Tripos.
+Following a year of research in the University of Cambridge Biochemistry Department under Marjory Stephenson, who kindled his lifelong interest in micro-organisms, he was appointed to a lectureship in the Physiology Department of Edinburgh University.
+In 1941, he gained his PhD from the University of Cambridge for biochemical work on bacteria and on muscle tissue.
 His long association with the Agricultural Research Council (ARC) began in 1942 when he joined their Unit of Animal Physiology in Cambridge.
 Here he devised an innovative method for the separation of short-chain fatty acids on silica gel columns and used it to investigate their microbial production in ruminants.

 Sir David G. Evans

-First, Harry investigated the virulence-enhancing properties of mucin.
+Harry Smith (1921–2011) was born in Northampton and educated at Northampton Grammar School.
+He specialised in microbial pathogenicity and was renowned for his pioneering studies on how bacteria survive in vivo.
+He first studied Pharmaceutical Chemistry at University College, Nottingham (now the University of Nottingham), when it was still an outpost of the University of London.
+His PhD involved the first chemical synthesis of a dinucleotide.
+In 1947 he moved to the Microbiology Section of the Chemical Defence Experimental Station (Porton Down).
+There he investigated the virulence-enhancing properties of mucin.
 This led to the discovery that sometimes multiple factors combine synergistically to produce their biological effect.
 In the case of mucin, three factors were involved in the interaction: heparin, chondroitin sulfate and blood group substance, none of which were active alone.